PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 The knowledge modules linked to this phase are:

 - [ ] [Quantitative Data Analysis: A Primer](../../Study%20Content/Statistical%20Inference/){:target="_blank"}

+If you wish to go deeper into the world of inferential statistics, here are some resources that you may find useful.
 - [ ] [Intermediate Statistics](https://www.linkedin.com/learning/statistics-foundations-2/welcome?autoplay=true&u=36359204){:target="_blank"}
 - [ ] [Advanced Statistics](https://www.linkedin.com/learning/statistics-foundations-3/welcome?autoplay=true&u=36359204){:target="_blank"}

-During these weeks you should make sure to manage your data according to your data management plan and evidence this accordingly.
+In addition, during these weeks you should make sure to manage your data according to your data management plan and evidence this accordingly.

 ### Week 7
 In this week, you are expected to report and present your project findings.